Abu Dhabi Extradition lawyers in UAE explain the UAE law on extradition;

 but it shall not be deemed of this type the terrorist crimes, war crimes, genocides, crimes of aggression against the President of the State or any of his family members, deputy, or any of the Supreme Council members or his family members, or the Prime Minister or other persons enjoying international protection in addition to crimes of aggression against the State facilities and its vital interests.

-4 – If the crime object of the request is limited to offenses against military obligations.
+4 – If the crime object of the request is limited to offences against military obligations.

 5 – If significant grounds contributed to believe that the demand for extradition aims for the prosecution or penalizing of a person for reasons related to his ethnic or religious affiliation,

-or his nationality or political opinions or if the existence of any of these grounds shall damage the position of this person.
+or his nationality or political opinions or if the existence of any of these grounds shall damage the person’s position.

 6 – If the requested person was subjected to investigation or trial procedures in the State for the same crime for which the crime is asked.